 Tradescantia zebrina is known for being extremely easy to propagate.
 It isn’t called inch plant for nothing: you only need an inch of plant to create a whole new specimen.
 Just stick a cutting into some fresh potting soil, pour some water on it and it should be good to go.

 Is wandering jew toxic to cats and dogs?

 It’s a bit difficult to find proper information on this.
-The ASPCA lists Tradescantia flumeninsis, one of Tradescantia zebrina’s cousins, as non-toxic to cats but notes that it can cause dermatitis in dogs.
+The ASPCA lists Tradescantia flumeninsis, one of Tradescantia zebrina’s cousins, as toxic to cats and dogs as it causes dermatitis.
 Other sources report this is also the case with Tradescantia zebrina, but information is not consistent.

 Buying Tradescantia zebrina

 Tradescantia zebrina is a relatively common houseplant and shouldn’t be too difficult to find in stores and garden centres.
 You can also buy it online!

 If you have any more questions about Tradescantia zebrina care or want to share your own experiences with this super easy houseplant, don’t hesitate to leave a comment below!